SuPerPM: A Surgical Perception Framework Based on Deep Point Matching Learned from Physical Constrained Simulation Data: Experiments and Results

 \subsubsection{SuPer}

-In the SuPer dataset \cite{li2020super}, the da Vinci Research Kit (dVRK) \cite{kazanzides2014open, richter2021bench} was used to control a surgical robotic arm (\emph{i.e.}, Patient Side Manipulator) to grasp and tug a piece of chicken tissue, generating deformations of the scene.
+In the SuPer dataset \cite{li2020super}, the da Vinci Research Kit (dVRK) \cite{kazanzides2014open, richter2021bench} was used to control a surgical robotic arm (\emph{i.e.}, Patient Side Manipulator) to mimics the commonly performed tensioning motion in surgery by grasping and tugging a piece of chicken tissue, generating deformations of the scene.
 A single trial (named SuPerV1 in the following sections) that consists of 520 rectified 640$\times$480 video frames was annotated for evaluation.
 For evaluation, a total of 20 points on the tissue surfaces were chosen, and their deformation trajectories were annotated throughout the trial.
 We project the tracked surfels onto the image plane and compare the reprojections with their corresponding ground truth positions to calculate the reprojection errors.